 ABOUT

-Herb Alpert is a viruoso trumpeter, composer, singer, businessman, and bandleader.
-He became famous in the 1960s as the leader of the Tijuana Brass.
-In the beginning, the "Tijuana Brass" was mostly Alpert overdubbed on trumpet with some session musicians, but by 1965, an actual Tijuana Brass group had materialized that consisted of Herb Alpert (trumpet, vocals), Tonni Kalash (trumpet), Bob Edmondson (trombone), John Pisano (guitar), Nick Ceroli (drums), Lou Pagani (piano), and Pat Senatore (bass guitar).
-The Tijuana Brass underwent a number of personnel changes thereafter before finally disbanding.
+As a performing artist, Alpert first came to prominence with The Tijuana Brass, releasing an era-defining series of cheerful, mariachi-infused instrumental hits throughout the 1960s.
+In the beginning, the "Tijuana Brass" was mostly Alpert overdubbed on trumpet with some session musicians, but by 1965, an actual Tijuana Brass group had materialized that consisted of Alpert (trumpet, vocals), Tonni Kalash (trumpet), Bob Edmondson (trombone), John Pisano (guitar), Nick Ceroli (drums), Lou Pagani (piano), and Pat Senatore (bass guitar).
+The Tijuana Brass underwent a number of personnel changes thereafter before the group had finally morphed to Herb Alpert & The T.J.B. in the early 1970s.

 SONGS